 However, bigger is better, so marketers often use peak power handling to make the speaker look like a better choice.

 Of course, peak power ratings are important to know to keep the speaker safe in extreme situations.
 Still, it’s arguable that the spec is more of a selling point than a useful piece of info for the user, especially when the peak power rating is the only wattage rating given.

 Though active speakers sometimes have power handling ratings, it’s typically a passive speaker specification.

-This is because passive speakers require external amplifiers to properly drive them.
-We are able to “mix and match” speakers and amplifiers and so knowing the power handling limitations of the speaker (and of the amplifier) is important when making an amp-speaker matching decision.
+This is because passive speakers require external amplifiers to drive them properly.
+We can “mix and match” speakers and amplifiers, so knowing the power handling limitations of the speaker (and of the amplifier) is important when making an amp-speaker matching decision.

-Active amplifiers are designed with built-in amplifiers and so while their drivers certainly do have power handling limitations, the amps and drivers are built to work together and so the power handling rating is less of a concern to the user.
+Active amplifiers are designed with built-in amplifiers, and so while their drivers certainly do have power handling limitations, the amps and drivers are built to work together.
+So the power handling rating is less of a concern to the user.

 Sometimes we’ll see the peak power handling spec for an active amplifier as a marketing spec.

 Does Wattage Matter?
 What Is A Good Power Handling Rating?